Pregnancy and obesity: Know the risks

 What's considered obese?

-Obesity is diagnosed when your BMI is 30 or higher.
-To determine your body mass index, divide your weight in pounds by your height in inches squared and multiply by 703.
+Obesity is diagnosed when a person's BMI is 30 or higher.
+To determine your BMI, divide your weight in pounds by your height in inches squared and multiply by 703.
 Or divide your weight in kilograms by your height in meters squared.

 |30.0 and higher||Obesity|

 Could having a high BMI affect my ability to get pregnant?